JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 # Write-Up of the PyConDE & PyData Berlin 2019 conference

+As many of us are working from home these days, we thought it might be a good idea to share our highlight talks of the PyCon.DE & PyData Berlin 2019 conference, so you have something interesting to watch during your breaks.
+While there is so much good content, let's all hope we don't have the time to watch conference recordings very soon, because we can go out with friends and familiy again!

-The CfP for the 2020 PyCon.DE & PyData Berlin conference is now open (submit your proposal [here](https://de.pycon.org/)).
-This is a great time to share our experiences from the 2019 conference and compile a list of our highlight talks.
-Take these as inspirations for your own submission.
+Also, the CfP for the 2020 PyCon.DE & PyData Berlin conference is now open (submit your proposal [here](https://de.pycon.org/)).
+There is a chance that you have time to write a proposal, so take these talk recommendations as an inspirations for your own submission.

 PyCon.DE is a Python conference held in Germany where attendees can meet to learn about new and upcoming Python